 Our words simply will not do this apartment justice, but luckily, our 360-degree tour should offer you a fair insight.

 The living room encompasses the lounge, the kitchen and the dining area.
 The photos and walk-through should make this clearer, but the space is very generous and the kitchen is perfect for those who love to entertain.
-With a large island, it faces into the room so that you can chat to your guests whilst you prepare drinks or cook some dinner.
+With a large kitchen island, it faces into the room so that you can chat to your guests whilst you prepare drinks or cook some dinner.
 It also features a breakfast bar that tucks away when you’re not using it.

 The 250 year old Jewellery Quarter feels like a friendly village in the heart of the city.
 It’s this welcoming vibe that’s attracted lots of creative folk, cool bars, independent restaurants and one sympathetic regeneration investment after the next.
 It’s refreshingly unpretentious and is a wonderful place to call home, especially if you work in Colmore Business District which shares a border with the Jewellery Quarter.

 Independent businesses galore.
 Creative eateries, bars, delis, businesses, experiences and interesting places to visit.